 Some providers will require all systems be updated before the terms of your contract start.
 Others will clearly state that they do not cover “End of Support” systems, even if you choose to keep them.
 Another option providers have is to do time and materials work on these systems for additional costs, but keep in mind your MSP probably will not accept liability for them.

 “End of Support” means the manufacturer—such as Microsoft or Cisco—no longer offers support for the technology.
 This means no ongoing security patches, replacements for defects, or help from these vendors.
-Something else to look for in your Managed Services agreement is whether your MSP will support an item if it goes “End of Support” before your contract ends.
+Something else to look for in your managed services agreement is whether your MSP will support an item if it goes “End of Support” before your contract ends.

 Accessibility: When Is Your Managed Services Provider Available to Help You?

-You will want to know when your Managed Services Provider is available to help you, and how long you should expect to wait when problems arise.
+You will want to know when your Managed Services Provider is available to help and how long you should expect to wait when problems arise.
 For example, is your provider available 24/7/365, or do they have limited helpdesk hours?

 You will also want to have an expectation for your provider’s response and resolution times.
 Response time is how long you can expect to wait before initially hearing from your MSP after submitting a ticket.
 Resolution time is how long you can expect to wait before your problems are fixed.
-Service Level Agreements (SLAs) help set these expectations between you and your provider, so both ends know what to expect as problems arise.
+Service Level Agreements (SLAs) help set these expectations between you and your provider so both ends know what to expect as problems arise.

 Systems: What Are Your MSP’s Systems in Place to Support Your IT Environment?